 Need for respiratory isolation, as for people living in congregate settings where previously unexposed people would be regularly encountered (important primarily if effective treatment cannot be ensured)

-Initially, all hospitalized patients should be in respiratory isolation, ideally in a negative-pressure room with 6 to 12 air changes/h.
-Anyone entering the room should wear a respirator (not a surgical mask) that has been appropriately fitted and that meets National Institute for Occupational Safety and Health certification (N-95 or greater).
-Because risk of exposing other hospitalized patients is high, even though patients receiving effective treatment become noncontagious before sputum smears become negative, release from respiratory isolation usually requires 3 negative sputum smears over 2 days, including at least one early-morning negative specimen.
+Because the consequences of drug-resistant TB are so great, hospitalization with respiratory isolation for treatment initiation is warranted at least until a clinical response to treatment is certain.
+Ideally, all hospitalized patients should be in a negative-pressure room with 6 to 12 air changes/hour.
+Healthcare personnel entering the room should wear a respirator (not a surgical mask) that has been appropriately fitted and that meets National Institute for Occupational Safety and Health certification (N-95 or greater).
+Because consequences of infecting other vulnerable hospitalized patients is high, even though patients receiving effective treatment become noncontagious before sputum smears become negative, release from respiratory isolation usually requires 3 negative sputum smears over 2 days, including at least one early-morning negative specimen.
+Two negative sputum NAATs can be used to rule out TB for isolation purposes in patients under evaluation based on symptoms or signs but cannot be used in patients with known TB because M. tuberculosis DNA may be detected by NAATs long after treatment renders patients noninfectious.
+However, discharging patients directly home from isolation rooms regardless of sputum smear status often makes good sense because household members (who have been previously exposed) are likely at less risk than hospital patients whose illnesses render them more vulnerable.

 Pearls & Pitfalls